FAQ

 Users must take appropriate precautions for Docker Swarm, such as draining nodes, managing service placement, and ensuring cluster quorum is maintained during migration. vJailbreak does not inspect or manage what is running inside the VM.

-See the GPO Migration Guide for detailed steps on how to resolve GPO-related migration issues.
+See the GPO Migration Guide for steps to temporarily disable or scope down GPO before migration.